sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedItems.markdown

     keyword: unevaluatedProperties
 ---

+If no relevant annotations are present, the `unevaluatedItems` subschema must be applied to all locations in the array.
+If a boolean true value is present from any of the relevant annotations, `unevaluatedItems` is ignored.
+Otherwise, the subschema must be applied to any index greater than the largest annotation value for `prefixItems`, which does not appear in any annotation value for `contains`.

 ## Evaluation

-Before delving into `unevaluatedItems`, it's crucial to understand what evaluation means in this context.
+It's crucial to understand what evaluation means in this context.

 `unevaluatedItems` considers annotations from `prefixItems`, `items`, and `contains`, both as adjacent keywords and in subschemas of adjacent keywords.
 Additionally, it is also affected by other `unevaluatedItems` in nested schemas (if present).